moj-analytical-services/user-guidance/source/documentation/tools/airflow/migration.md

 *   Release a new version of your container image (e.g. *airflow-cjs-dashboard-data*), this doesn’t need any changes, just increment the version number and generate release notes.
     *  **Note:** You do not need to use this new version in your DAG, it is just to update the ECR repository policy.

+# Important Note

+If your R packages in renv.lock or your Python packages in requirements.txt are not locked to a version, you will potentially encounter issues if newer versions of those packages are downloaded and installed.
+This can also occur even if all your packages are at pinned versions, as those packages themselves may have partially unpinned requirements.

+While we are unable to assist in resolving dependency issues, our other users have gotten great assistance in our slack [#R](https://moj.enterprise.slack.com/archives/C1PUCG719) and [#python](https://moj.enterprise.slack.com/archives/C1Q09V86S) channels.

 In your DAG file in the airflow repo (e.g. *r_validation.py*), make the following changes:

 -   If your DAG uses the `BasicKubernetesPodOperator`, add the following arguments: